Quintana Roo: Sports

 Soccer club Atlante F.C. was founded in 1916 in Mexico City and moved to Cancun in 2007 due to poor attendance.
-During its years in Mexico City, the team played in Liga MX, Mexico’s premier pro soccer league.
-In June 2020, a possible move of Atlante F.C. began to be speculated.
-On June 26, the relocation of that club to Mexico City became official.
-The same day, however, the relocation of Cafetaleros de Chiapas was announced, moving to Cancún and rebranding as Cancún F.C.
+The club announced a return to Mexico City in 2020, concurrently with the relocation of Cafetaleros de Chiapas to Cancún and its rebranding as Cancún F.C.
 They play in the Mexican second division Liga de Expansión MX at Estadio Andrés Quintana Roo.

-In addition to soccer, the city has a professional baseball team, known as the Quintana Roo Tigers.
-After playing the 1955–2001 seasons in Mexico City and the 2002–2005 seasons in Puebla, the Tigers have been playing baseball with a home field at the Estadio de Béisbol Beto Ávila in Cancún since the 2006 season.
-The Tigers made it to the Mexican League series of baseball (analogous to MLB’s World Series) in 2009, but lost to the Saraperos de Saltillo 4 games to 2.
+In addition to soccer, the city has a professional baseball team, the Quintana Roo Tigers, which began playing at the Estadio de Béisbol Beto Ávila in Cancún in the 2006 season.
+The Tigers made it to the Mexican League series (analogous to MLB's World Series) in 2009, but lost to the Saraperos de Saltillo 4 games to 2.

 Time zone

 On February 1, 2015, Quintana Roo officially adopted a new time zone, Southeastern, which is five hours behind Coordinated Universal Time (UTC−05:00).
-Quintana Roo does not observe daylight saving time, so Southeastern Time is constant throughout the year (that is, it does not shift forward in the spring and back in the fall).
+Quintana Roo does not observe daylight saving time, so Southeastern Time is constant throughout the year.
 Southeastern Time (ST) is the same as Eastern Standard Time (EST) and Central Daylight Time (CDT).
 This means that in the winter, Quintana Roo has the same time as regions observing EST, such as the eastern U.S., eastern Canada, Cuba, and Jamaica; and in the summer, Quintana Roo has the same time as regions observing CDT, such as central Mexico.

 Quintana Roo changed to Southeastern Time for economic reasons, including: